Bill Gross is the biggest star in the fixed-income universe.

 Before BOND’s launch, one of the cheapest ways to own Total Return was through its A-class shares.
 By comparison, this ETF is a bargain.

-, a MONEY 70 fund that he also manages and that charges expenses of 0.54%.
+There’s a cheaper way to buy Gross’ skills, though — through Harbor Bond , a Money 70 fund that he also manages and that charges expenses of 0.54%.
 Unlike Total Return ETF, which must be bought and sold using a brokerage account, triggering commissions, Harbor Bond can be purchased directly from the fund company.

 Sure, you’re paying for talent.
 But Gross isn’t perfect.
 In fact, he underperformed his peers in two of the past four years.